Updated July 1, 2021.

 - All beaches are public.
 Much to the chagrin of fancy-pants resorts, all beaches are 100% public.
 And there are usually places to park for free along the sides of the road.

 - You can see four other islands from Maui.
 Those islands are Molokai to the west, Lanai to the southwest, and Kahoolawe to the southeast.
 Molokini Crater is also visible to the southeast!
-And on a clear day, you can see the Big Island to the east.
+And on a clear day, you can see the Island of Hawai’i to the east.

 - There may be unexploded bombs.
 The U.S. Navy used small island of Kahoolawe for target practice during World War II.
 While that is no longer the case, there are some stray, unexploded bombs in the water, some of which could be too close for comfort to Maui.
 If you see something on that southeast side that looks suspicious, contact the police immediately and walk away!